iridl/iridl.github.io/docsrc/admin/installation_upgrade.md

   version of the DL software, you will run the `ansible-galaxy` command again and commit the new version to your configuration repository.

-  * Don't upgrade without checking https://github.com/iridl/iridl-ansible for release notes first, because in some cases an upgrade may require manual migration steps.
+  * Before upgrading, check [https://github.com/iridl/iridl-ansible](https://github.com/iridl/iridl-ansible) for release notes, because in some cases an upgrade may require manual migration steps.
 (At this writing, there are no upgrade release notes.)
 ```

-From here, you can continue with the New Installation section, starting with {ref}`Run the ansible playbook`.
+From here, you can continue as for a new installation, starting with {ref}`Run the ansible playbook`.